MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 Real homeowners and RV owners across Orlando trust The Vadim Group for careful, reliable repairs:

 "Vadim was on time, very professional, and extremely clean with his work.
-He fixed a hidden leak inside our bathroom wall and restored the drywall perfectly — you can’t even tell anything happened.
-Pricing was fair and clearly explained."
+He fixed a hidden leak inside our bathroom wall and restored the drywall perfectly — you can't even tell anything happened."
 — **Jason M.**

 "Fantastic experience.
 Vadim showed up exactly when he said he would, fixed our broken cabinet, and even adjusted two other doors without charging extra.
 Super polite, clean, and honest."
 — **Maria L.**

 "We had water damage under our kitchen sink.
-The issue was diagnosed quickly, the damaged panel was replaced, everything sealed correctly, and the space was left spotless.
-Fast work with a very careful finish."
+The issue was diagnosed quickly, the damaged panel was replaced, everything sealed correctly, and the space was left spotless."
 — **Daniel S.**

+"Fixed gelcoat damage on our boat hull.
+The repair is seamless and the color match is perfect.
+Very impressed with the attention to detail and craftsmanship."
+— **Robert K.**

+"Our RV had electrical issues that no one else could diagnose.
+Vadim found and fixed the problem in one visit.
+Excellent technical knowledge and fair pricing."
+— **Sarah T.**

+"Repaired water damage in our RV bathroom.
+The work was done professionally, everything sealed properly, and looks brand new.
+Highly recommend for RV repairs."
+— **Michael B.**

+"Called for emergency deck repair before guests arrived.
+Vadim responded quickly, completed quality work on time, and left everything clean.
+True professional."
+— **Jennifer W.**

+"Marine electrical work on our cabin cruiser.
+All lighting and switches work perfectly now.
+Clean installation and thorough testing.
+Great service!"
+— **Thomas R.**

 ---